MikroElektronika/mikrosdk_click_v2/clicks/ble8/README.md

 ## Note

 > <pre>
-> For using AT commands swich to COMMAND_MODE
 > The all possible commands, module configuration and specification can be found in the
 > related documents:
 >     [1] ANNA-B112 System Integration Manual, document number UBX-18009821